pichumy/Mediacord/Mediacord/README.md

 This is accomplished by connecting users to a web socket upon entering a channel, and having that web socket run broadcast commands whenever a new message is sent to that channel.
 Web sockets are set up through ActionCable.
 In order to avoid fetching data from the server every single time, the broadcast command only triggers a change in the redux state, leading to fast and smooth updates.

-Not all functionality in the application runs as smoothly yet and requires refactoring, but the most important part is functioning properly.

 ```
   message_input.jsx